Education plan

 • Graphomotorics: graphomotor exercises on the topic

-Week 4: Animals in the zoo
+Week 4: City of the Future

 Objectives: